anagh24/getting_and_cleaning_data_assignment/CodeBook.md

    4. ### Extracts only the measurements on the mean and standard deviation for each measurement

-       * Tdata (10299 rows, 88 columns) is created by subsetting Mdata, selecting only columns: subject, code and the variables obtained by applying the mean() and standard deviation() to each of the signals given below.
+       * Tdata (10299 rows, 88 columns) is created by subsetting Mdata, selecting only columns: subject, code and the variables obtained by applying the mean()(Mean value) and std()(Standard daviation) to each of the signals given below.

           + tBodyAcc-XYZ
           + tGravityAcc-XYZ